ACED-IDP/aced-idp.github.io/docs/workflows/commit-push.md

 - As a reminder, the files committed to git are the FHIR metadata in `META/` and the file metadata entries in `MANIFEST/`, not the data files themselves.
 - See `g3t commit --help` for more info

+You can confirm all your changes have been staged and committed using `g3t status`.
+This will ensure that your manifest data and FHIR metadata is up to date.

 ## Pushing Changes

 ### How to Push Changes